-Article 4 of Regulation (IS) No 448/2012 requires all operators to submit an initial application and then - systematically and for each consignment - an application for the import of unpasteurised milk and dairy products processed from unpasteurised milk, and Article 5 imposes additional requirements concerning certain cheeses, including a heat treatment and a storage for at least 6 months.
+First of all, Article 4 of Regulation (IS) No 448/2012 requires all operators to submit an initial application and then - systematically and for each consignment - an application for the importation of unpasteurised milk and dairy products processed from unpasteurised milk.
+In addition, according to the practice of the Icelandic Government (as presented in the package meeting of 27 May 2015), the marketing of imported dairy products processed from unpasteurised milk and intended for direct consumption is totally prohibited, even after obtaining an import authorisation.